Showcasing Marybeth's Beaded Tapestries

 Visit my work in person at

-In time, I realized the region I now call home—Kawartha and North Hastings County—also holds a deep First Nations heritage.
-Even today, you might find me at the Petroglyphs near Norwood or kayaking beneath the Pictographs at Bon Echo Provincial Park, drawing inspiration from these sacred sites.
-It is in this journey Marybeth's beaded tapestries came into being.
-Please feel free to explore the beading loom tapestries on my website.
+Over time, I discovered that the region I now call home—Kawartha and North Hastings County—also holds a deep First Nations heritage.
+You might find me at the Petroglyphs near Norwood or kayaking beneath the Pictographs at Bon Echo Provincial Park, drawing inspiration from these sacred sites.
+It was in this journey that my beaded tapestries truly came into being.

-I have been beading for over 56 years.
-Along this journey, I discovered that my father’s mother was from the Iroquois Nations (Seneca).
-With this knowledge, beading has become a deeply personal way to connect with my Ancestors—including the grandmother I never had the chance to meet.
+Though I do not hold formal Indigenous status, my father shared that our family carries Indigenous ancestry through my grandmother, who was from the Iroquois Nations (Seneca).
+With this knowledge, beading has become a deeply personal way to connect with my ancestors—including the grandmother I never had the chance to meet.
+I create in a way that honours lineage, tradition, and the sacred role of art as both expression and teaching.

-Many of my pieces reflect my spiritual understanding of the 13 Original Clan Mothers—the feminine aspect of First Nations spirituality—as well as the traditions of the Sioux Nations and the wisdom passed down by Elders and Medicine People.
-I have been fortunate to receive teachings from a Blackfoot artist, who was, in turn, taught the sacred beading traditions by his Elders.
+Many of my pieces reflect my spiritual understanding of the Thirteen Original Clan Mothers—the feminine aspect of First Nations spirituality—as well as the teachings of the Sioux Nations and wisdom passed down by Elders and Medicine People.
+I have been fortunate to learn from a Blackfoot artist who was, in turn, taught by his Elders.

 You can see some of my tapestries at Whetung's Ojibwa Center, https://www.whetung.com/